 The written notice includes information on the individual's right to a fair hearing and offers help with the appeal process.
 They may first appeal to the Regional Director.
-If they are dissatisfied, they have appeal rights through both the Departments of Mental Health and Social Services.
-While individuals are encouraged to begin with the Department of Mental Health's hearing system, they may skip this hearing process and go directly to the Department of Social Service, MO HealthNet Division (Single State Medicaid Agency) hearing system.
+If they are dissatisfied, they have appeal rights through both the DMH and DSS.
+While individuals are encouraged to begin with the DMH's hearing system, they may skip this hearing process and go directly to the DSS, MO HealthNet Division (Single State Medicaid Agency) hearing system.